 My name is Maarten, I am a marine biologist, dive instructor, biology teacher and researcher at Curtin University in Perth.
 This blog describes the research, ideas and general random adventures I’m having while investigating cryptobenthic fauna around the world.

-While I currently live and study in Australia, my research focuses on species found in Southeast Asia.
+While I currently live in Australia, my research mostly focuses on species found in Southeast Asia.
 I come from Belgium, but have been traveling the world as a dive instructor and marine biology researcher for more than 8 years.
 I have been fascinated by the ocean and the creatures that live in it from a very young age.
 During my dive travels I developed a passion for the small, camouflaged, special or outright weird critters that can be found below the surface.
 I have been extremely lucky to have been given the opportunity to study some of these species for the next three years.
 Hopefully I can share some of my passion and lots of the weirdness with you on this blog…

 My research focuses on rare and camouflaged species such as frogfishes and ghostpipefishes that are often found on volcanic sand.
 They are not only amazing examples of how crazy evolution can get, but are also important for dive tourism and the aquarium trade.

 A lot of current tropical marine biology research focuses on charismatic or large species such as sharks, turtles and dolphins.
 Many of the less known, small or camouflaged species are equally important, but are barely studied at all.
 Cryptic species such as frogfish, ghostpipefish, stonefish, etc. can be the reason for the development of dive tourism in otherwise poor regions, creating an important source of income for local communities.
 These species are mostly found on sandy bottoms away from coral reefs, which is why the type of diving where people look for these species is often dubbed “Muck-diving”.